-In medieval times knights were heavy cavalry and effectively officers.
+In medieval times knights were heavy cavalry.
 There were also heavy cavalry that were not knights, they were called men at arms.

 In medieval times knights in training, called squires, served a knight and fought with him in battle.
 So the next rank is the squire or esquire.
 This relationship between a knight and his squire no doubt inspired George Lucas in creating the Jedi Knight and his Padiwan.
 The Star Wars fantasy may provide the modern reader with some idea of the squire's role.

 Later in history, the title of squire or esquire was given to sons.
 The eldest sons of Knights and their eldest sons in perpetuity, the eldest sons of the younger sons of the aristocracy and their eldest sons in perpetuity.